Hunter690/JavaScript/README.md

 1. Create an `object`
 2. `Export` the module by `module.exports = object_name` OR `export default object_name` OR `export {variable_name, function_name}` OR put `export` before variable name OR `export {orig_name as new_name...}`
 3. `Import` the module by `const new_object_name = require('./file_name')` OR `import module_name from './file_name'` OR `import {variable_name...} from './file_name'`

+### Requests

+-Four types of request:
+1. `GET` requests information from other sites by sending a query; like a search
+2. `POST` requests change information on a site and receive the output